Reading time: 8 minutes

-1. Young Raw Pu-erh (or Jade Pu'er): This tea is less than three years old and it most resembles green tea.
+1. Young Raw Pu-erh: This tea is less than five years old, and it most resembles green tea.
 Young raw pu-erh can be floral and sweet, with youthful and grassy freshness, or quite bitter, but not always!
-For example, Mansa Tea's Wild Lao Raw Pu'er is well-balanced and smooth with a lingering floral scent and a light roasted nut flavor.
-It tastes best when brewed in gong fu style–just a few seconds is long enough to get the desired light-yellow color without extracting the bitter tannins from the tea leaves.
+For example, Mansa Tea's Yiwu Wild Tree Raw Pu-erh (2018) is well-balanced and smooth with a lingering floral scent and a lightly roasted nut flavor.
+It tastes best when brewed in gong fu style–a few seconds is long enough to get the desired light-yellow color without extracting the bitter tannins from the tea leaves.

-2. Aged Raw Pu-erh (or Amber Pu'er): The long history of this tea dates back to the Eastern Han Dynasty when inhabitants of the region needed a tea that wouldn’t spoil on long trips between villages.
-They found that this tea actually improved in flavor as it aged.
-As raw pu-erh ages it becomes more mellow and smooth.
-When brewed it can look slightly red or orange, but the color depends on the age and storage conditions.
-This is the type that was consumed years ago and is highly sought-after by pu-erh enthusiasts.
-Aged raw pu-erh develops woodsy, earthy qualities, camphor or dark fruit notes, and the depth and body as the bitterness decreases over time.
+2. Aged Raw Pu-erh: The long history of this tea dates back to the Eastern Han Dynasty when inhabitants of the region needed tea that wouldn't spoil on long trips between villages.
+They found that their tea improved in flavor by becoming more mellow and smooth as it aged.
+When brewed, it can look slightly red or orange, but the color depends on the age and storage conditions.
+Highly sought-after by pu-erh enthusiasts, aged raw pu-erh develops woodsy, earthy qualities, dark fruit notes, and depth as the bitterness decrease over time.
 Both types of raw pu-erh are also called sheng pu'er.

-3. Ripe Pu-erh (or Carnelian Pu'er): Ripe pu-erh teas are processed using high-humidity wet-piling method to speed up fermentation.
-Due to a spike in demand for pu-erh tea in Hong Kong in the 1950s, this hastened fermentation was perfected until it was reintroduced to Yunnan in the 1970s.
-This type of tea typically yields a dark red or black drink.
-It can taste like very aged raw pu-erh although the naturally aged raw pu-erh usually has a more complex flavor profile.
-This is the type that is usually served when the type of pu-erh is not specified, but its similarity to aged raw pu-erh makes it highly desirable.
+3. Ripe Pu-erh : Ripe pu-erh teas are processed using the high-humidity wet-piling method to speed up fermentation.
+Tea factories in Yunnan developed this hastened fermentation method to meet the spike in demand for pu-erh tea in Hong Kong in the 1950s.
+This type of tea typically yields a dark red or black liquid.
+Ripe pu-erh tea can taste like very aged raw pu-erh, although the naturally aged raw pu-erh usually has a more complex flavor profile.
+It's safe to assume that most pu-erh teas served without specifics as to whether it is raw or ripe are ripe pu-erh teas.
 Ripe pu-erh is also called shou pu'er.

 How to Get Started on Pu-erh Tea

-There are so many variables that impact the flavor profile of pu-erh; it’s easy to get overwhelmed.
-We at Mansa Tea have done the hard work for you and found the right combination of aged teas to impress new tea drinkers, and experts alike.
+So many variables impact the flavor profile of pu-erh; it's easy to get overwhelmed.
+We at Mansa Tea have done the hard work for you and found the right combination of aged teas to impress new tea drinkers and experts.